 Address: 2500 Hogadon Road, Casper, WY 82604

-Hogadon Basin Ski Area is a Wyoming ski resort located approximately 11 miles south of Casper.
+Hogadon Basin Ski Area is a Wyoming ski resort located 11 miles south of Casper.
 The mountain’s 28 routes range in difficulty from easy to challenging.
 There are 20 percent beginner, 40 percent intermediate, and 40 percent expert trails.
 The mountain has a terrain park as well.

 There is also a restaurant in the ski area.
-In contrast to most resorts, Hogadon has its main building situated at the summit, making it pretty unique.
+In contrast to most resorts, Hogadon has its main building at the summit, making it pretty unique.

 See Related: Most Beautiful Valleys in the US

 As a tourist in Casper, Wyoming, you can get around the city in a few ways.
 The first is by buses running in and out of town that can take you to other areas of Wyoming, like Gillette or Douglas County.

 If you want to exercise and see Casper at a slower pace, consider renting a bike!
 There are plenty of places around town to rent one and explore at your leisure.
 If you’re feeling adventurous, try biking across the state line into Wyoming’s Wind River Range!